ml-opensource/Rye/README.md

 To display a Rye alert you declare a new `RyeViewController` and then call:

 - `show`: to show the alert
-- `hide`: to hide the alert
+- `dismiss`: to dismiss the alert

-**note:** Depending on which `dismissMode` you have selected, you may not need to hide the alert yourself, see the section about `displayModes` below for more information.
+**note:** Depending on which `dismissMode` you have selected, you may not need to dismiss the alert yourself, see the section about `displayModes` below for more information.

 At the very minimum you need to consider: